eliza-frankel/ASTR5160/README.md

 # ASTR5160

-This repository is for my Astro Techniques II assignments and codes.
+This repository is for my Astro Techniques II assignments and codes -Spring 2025.

-I am taking this course Spring 2025 at UW.
+Code for ASTR-5160 at the Uniersity of Wyoming.